babylonhealth/ios-playbook/TechnicalDocuments/Proposals/BabylonDesignLibrary.md

 ```

 ## Impact on existing codebase
-`Appearance` will be accessible via `Current` and `BabylonBoxViewController` will be modified in order to
+`DesignLibrary` will be accessible via `Current` and `BabylonBoxViewController` will be modified in order to
 make the change less distruptive.
 Here is the implementation of the above statement